-New standards, interpretations or amendments Pact financial year that it is effective if not early adopted Impact on Pact financial results AASB 9: Financial Instruments (1) Commencing 1 July 2018 Management has commenced an assessment of AASB9, which will be completed in the 2018 financial year.
-AASB 15: Revenue from contracts with customers (1) Commencing 1 July 2018 During fiscal year 2017, management has completed a high level impact assessment of AASB15 including a risk-based analysis to identify key areas of focus.
-Management has identified key milestones to be completed in the transition to AASB15, and will undertake a detailed assessment in the 2018 financial year.
-AASB 16: Leases(1) Commencing 1 July 2019 Management is currently assessing the impact of AASB 16.
+New Standards, Interpretations or Amendments Pact financial year that it is effective if not early adopted Impact on Pact financial results AASB 9: Financial Instruments (1) Commencing 1 July 2018 Management have commenced an assessment of AASB9, which will be completed in the 2018 financial year.
+AASB 15: Revenue from Contracts with Customers (1) Commencing 1 July 2018 During fiscal year 2017, management have completed a high level impact assessment of AASB15 including a risk-based analysis to identify key areas of focus.
+Management have identified key milestones to be completed in the transition to AASB15, and will undertake a detailed assessment in the 2018 financial year.
+AASB 16: Leases (1) Commencing 1 July 2019 Management are currently assessing the impact of AASB 16.